CASA hoping for more volunteers

-Dear Santa.
-Merry Christmas Santa!
+Merry Christmas!
 I’m sure you don’t get too many letters from women my age or grown women admitting that they believe in you.
 I believe in you.
 I have to since in my family if you don’t believe in Santa you only get socks.
 Not that I don’t like getting socks but I have some things on my wish list that I’m hoping you can help me with this year, even more than the necklace I found on Etsy.

 St. Nick-were you watching one of our advocates the day he drove a small tractor from his family’s farm down to the foster home where his “CASA kiddos” are living, to let them sit in it and pretend to drive it?
 Their foster mother told me those children were so happy that day!
 That same advocate, besides spending fun time with the children, has also attended all the court hearings (or asked me to attend in his place when he can’t), meetings with the parent and professionals working on the case and has made some recommendations to the court on the children’s behalf.
 He is JUST ONE of our volunteers who do anything they can to help the children they get asked to work with.
 ALL of the volunteers that we have are that caring and dedicated to making a positive difference in the lives of children, in our community, who have been removed from their homes due to abuse/neglect.